onokatio/plasma-mvp/README.md

 `contract_data` : ABI that exported by solc `plasma_core/` : plasma data structure library. define block and transaction.
+`plasma_core/constants.py` : Account public key and private key list.
+Use these for <key> argument.
 `plasma/root_chain` : Solidity contract
 `plasma/child_chain` : Child chain operator.
 Run as jsonrpc server.
 It can also makes transaction.
 `plasma/grandchild_chain` : Grand Child chain operator.
 Run as jsonrpc server.
 It can also makes transaction.